inviqa/SysAdmin/rpi_wallboard/README.md

 Gacefully unmount the SD card, then plug it into the RPi and turn the RPi on with a keyboard, mouse and screen connected (we need the keyboard & mouse just for the first run).

-#VNC connection
-By defaul the RPi Wallboard is accessible via VNC in Multi/Shared ViewOnly mode, with NO PASSWORD at the address 'wallboard.local' or 'vnc://wallboard.local' (for Safari)

-#SSH connection
-By defaul the RPi Wallboard is accessible via SSH on the local network using the addressl 'wallboard.local'
-user: pi
-password: raspberry

-#Usage
+##First Run: Log into the Jenkins Wallboard
 Log into the RPi with the user ‘pi' and the password ‘raspberry’ and run the /boot/wallboard_setup.sh script 'root' or with sudo.

-#First Run: Log into the Jenkins Wallboard
 After running the /wallboard_setup.sh you need to restart the RPi.
 Use a USB mouse and a keyboard connected to the RPI to operate it.
 When restarted, if all went through without issues, it will appear the Federated Login page, at this stage: